Nuggies-bot/npm-docs/docs/docs/classes/giveaways.md

 # Giveaways

 Giveaways are a nice way to get your server hyped up!
-But with buttons?!!
-Here's how you can implement it!!
-[Example Bot](https://github.com/Nuggies-bot/giveaways-example)
+And with 100% more buttons :O

 ## Methods